Gorontalo (city): Administrative districts

 As the time of the 2010 census, the city was divided into six districts (kecamatan), and an additional three districts were subsequently created by the splitting of existing districts.
-The districts are tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid-2023.
-The table also includes the locations of the district administrative centres, the number of administrative subdistricts (all urban kelurahan) in each district, and its postal codes.
+The districts are tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2025.
+The table also includes the locations of the district administrative centres, the number of administrative villages (all urban kelurahan) in each district, and its postal codes.